Rep. Burchett to Newsmax: Hunter Biden Will Try to Avoid Testifying

-Hunter Biden's attorneys will either try to keep him from testifying before the House Oversight and Accountability Committee or push back on the deadline, Rep. Tim Burchett said on Newsmax Thursday.
+Hunter Biden's attorneys will either try to keep him from testifying before the House Oversight and Accountability Committee or push back on the deadline, Rep. Tim Burchett told Newsmax on Thursday.

 "If you're guilty, that's what you do," the Tennessee Republican said on Newsmax's "Newsline," adding that Biden has "got a lot of money" through the millions of dollars he's brought in.